Nouria99/expense-tracker-python/README.md

 * User registration and login with basic credentials
 * Add, update, and delete expenses
 * View expense list with timestamps
-* Set monthly spending limits with alert notifications
+* Set spending limits with alert notifications
 * Generate and save spending reports
-* Data persistence using local JSON files

 ###  Unit Testing